 The Big Picture…

-Innovations diffuse – knowledge of them spreads – across a social system through communication channels over time.
-Your target market is this social system.
-And a social system is effectively a network.
-We take a network first look at diffusion in this article.
+Innovations diffuse over time – knowledge of them spreads – across a social system through communication channels.
+Within this social system is your target market, so leveraging diffusion is of real interest.

 The classic definition of diffusion